 Tip: Color in concrete products may vary slightly from pallet to pallet, so it’s best to purchase all of the pieces you need at one time.

-Natural or fabricated stones can provide gorgeous decorative lawn edging.
-Some types can be constructed from concrete for durability and allow easy installation in straight lines or curves.
+Natural or fabricated stones can provide beautiful decorative lawn edging.
+Some types can be constructed from concrete for durability.
+One of the easiest landscape edging choices, stones can be installed in straight lines or curves.
 Edging stones made of hand-cut natural granite have a tumbled appearance and give an authentic, old-world cobblestone look.
 Blend tan granite with gray, blush or black granite cobblestones to make your own custom outdoor space.

 A landscape tree ring can make any tree look significant and add visual interest to your landscape that sets it apart from the rest of its surroundings.
 Build your own from scratch or make construction simple with a tree ring kit.
 Either way, it will create a visual barrier that protects the tree’s root system and produces a great outdoor design element.